rebma-io/lab/docs/electronics/current-mirror.md

 for Q. The linkage between Q1 and Q2 causes a "mirrored" current (I) to be materialized.

 To calculate R1, though, we need to take into account the voltage drop on the base of Q1.
-Typically this is the same as a diode (0.6V), so with a 14.4K resistor, we will get:
+Typically this is close to the same as a diode (0.6V), so with a 14.4K resistor, we will get:

 $$\begin{aligned}